Tolga0342/deploying-project-react-basic/README.md

 #project:
 Recipe App

-#description: Responsive recipe app with HTML, Javascript and React + Vite.
+#description: Responsive recipe app created with HTML, Javascript and React + Vite.
 The app is styled with Chakra-ui.
 For this project I implemented searchfunction, clickfunction and button to make the app interactive.
 The app consists of 2 pages, a screen where you can view an overview of available recipes and a screen where you can view the details of a single recipe.

 #live-demo: https://project-basic-recipechecker.netlify.app/